-As per section 50 endorsement of a negotiable instrument followed by delivery thereof has the effect of transferring the property in the instrument to the endorsee with a further right to negotiate the Instrument.
+As per Section 50 endorsement of a negotiable instrument followed by delivery thereof has the effect of transferring the property in the instrument to the endorsee with a further right to negotiate the Instrument.
 But the endorser may by express words restrict or exclude such rights in which it will be called a restrictive endorsement.
-As per section 50 the of a negotiable instrument followed by delivery transfers to the endorsee the property therein with the right of further negotiation; but the endorsee an agent to indorse the instrument, or to receive its contents for the endorser, or for some other specified person.
+As per section 50 the of a negotiable instrument followed by delivery transfers to the endorsee the property therein with the right of further negotiation; but the endorsement may be express words, restrict or exclude such right, or may merely constitute the endorsee an agent to indorse the instrument, or to receive its contents for the endorser, or for some other specified person.